Campbell Land (Sargent Rd), Boxborough

 Why Conserve This Land?

-• Provide a buffer against the effects of climate change.
+• Provided a buffer against the effects of climate change.
 The undeveloped woodlands sequester carbon, mitigate the impacts of inland flooding, filter air pollution from nearby highways, and safeguard diverse habitats that allow native species to thrive.

 • March 2022: The Town of Boxborough was given a 120-day window to exercise its option to purchase the property for a price of $1,250,000.